Lifailon/lazyjournal/README.md

 - **Green** - keywords indicating success.
 - **Red** - keywords indicating error.
 - **Blue** - statuses (info, debug, etc), actions (install, update, etc) and HTTP methods (GET, POST, etc).
-- **Light blue** - numbers (date, time, bytes, versions, percentage, integers, IP and MAC addresses).
+- **Light blue** - numbers (date, time, timestamp, bytes, versions, percentage, integers, IP and MAC addresses).

 A full list of all keywords can be found in the [color.log](/color.log) file (used for testing only).
 If you have suggestions for improving coloring (e.g. adding new words), you can open an [issue](https://github.com/Lifailon/lazyjournal/issues) for a new feature.